Nursing is a practice-based profession where students need to meet clinical standards and be accountable for their practice.

 What is Synergy?

-Synergy Employment Services is a third party that provides the University with clearance for clinical documents.
-All required documents are uploaded to their online Gateway.
+Synergy Employment Services Gateway is a third party that provides the University with clearance for clinical documents.
+All required documents are uploaded online to Synergy Gateway.

 Do I require a vulnerable sector check?